 A survey of Texas history from Colonization to the present day.
-Exploration and rivalry, Anglo-American Colonization, relations with Mexico, the Texas Revolution, Texas as a republic, annexation, statehood, Civil War and Reconstruction, and the political, social, economic and intellectual developments to the modern period.
+Exploration and rivalry, Anglo-American Colonization, relations with Mexico, the Texas Revolution, Texas as a republic, annexation, statehood, Civil War and Reconstruction, and the political, social, and economic developments to the modern period.